-Self-Designed Majors must contain 48 to 60 semester hours from at least two different departments, with at least 28 to 32 semester hours from one core department.
-The students receive a primary adviser from this core department and a secondary adviser from one of the other departments from which a number of courses are taken for the major.
-Only grades of C- or higher may be used to satisfy the requirements for a self-designed major, and the student must have at least a 2.0 GPA in the major.
+Self-Designed Majors must contain 48 to 60 semester hours from at least two different departments, with at least 28 semester hours from one core department.
+The student receives a primary adviser from this core department and a secondary adviser from one of the other departments from which a number of courses are taken for the major.
+Only grades of C- or higher may be used to satisfy the requirements for a self-designed major, and the student must have at least a 2.00 GPA in the major.
 Other degree requirements, such as the university Central Curriculum, remain in effect for students pursuing self-designed majors and should be included in the plan of study.
 The plan must be approved by the sponsoring departments and the dean of the school, with the proposal being signed by the primary adviser, secondary adviser and the department head of the sponsoring department.

 Accelerated Degree Options.
 Most majors, with the exception of accounting, elementary education and music, adapt to Susquehanna’s accelerated degree option, which allows highly motivated students to complete degree requirements in three or three and one-half years of study.
 For further details, see the academic regulations section or contact the Office of Admissions.